XhovaniM8/fpga-orderbook-analysis/README.md

 # Real-Time Market Behavior Classification with Deep Learning on FPGA Hardware

+note: will return back to this sometime soon in 2026

 NYU Financial & Risk Engineering Capstone Project

 This repository implements a system for analyzing financial market data in real-time using LSTM neural networks deployed on FPGA hardware.
 The goal is to detect market behaviors like price manipulation and liquidity changes fast enough to be useful in high-frequency trading environments.